iampawannn/8_weeks_sql_challenge/README.md

 ### [Week 1: Danny's Diner](Case-Study-1/)

-In this challenge, we analyze a small diner’s sales data to gain insights into customer preferences and behavior.
+In this challenge, we analyze a small dataset, to answer a few simple questions about customers, especially about customer's visiting patterns, how much money they’ve spent and also which menu items are their favourite.

 [Solution](Case-Study-1/Queries.sql)